PascalCorpsman/FPC_cyclone-physics/Readme.md

 > As i got stuck in writing my own 3D physics engine [CorP3D](https://github.com/PascalCorpsman/CorP3D) i decided to "recode" a existing one in order to learn enough to finish CorP3D.
 >

 FPC cyclone-physics is a 3D physics game engine.
-It is developed in the book [Game Physics Engine Development](https://www.amazon.de/-/en/Game-Physics-Engine-Development-Commercial-Grade/dp/0123819768).
+It is developed in the book [Game Physics Engine Development, second edition](https://www.amazon.de/-/en/Game-Physics-Engine-Development-Commercial-Grade/dp/0123819768).

 Ian Millington starts from scratch in his book, and so do i here in this repository.
 The plan is to read trough the book and implement step by step the whole engine in FreePascal (aka crossporting the C++ code given in the book).